Formal investigation – information for complainants

 Outcome of an investigation

 After an investigation, we usually recommend that the provider makes changes and improvements.
 Because each complaint is unique, these are different every time.
 Recommendations may include:

-- A written apology to the consumer
+- A written apology to the person complaining

 - Specific training for a provider